DominikGuzei/josoor-main-website/content/blog/en/josoor-answers.md

 * Translate\
   Help the community bridge the language barrier by translating information

-By asking and answering questions, users automatically contribute to building the largest database of information for everybody involved in the global refugee crisis, accessible to everyone, everywhere and in every language.
+By asking and answering questions, users will automatically contribute to building the largest database of information for everybody involved in the global refugee crisis, accessible to everyone, everywhere and in every language.

 ## When will it launch?